Berserk-Games/Tabletop-Simulator-API/docs/player.md

 ##Member Variables

-Like [Object member variables](object.md#member-variables), Player has its own member variables.

 Variable | Description | Type
 -- | -- | :--
 <a class="anchor" id="admin"></a>admin | If the player is promoted or the host of the game.
 Read only. | [<span class="tag boo"></span>](types.md)